transitFlowProject/TransitFlow/README.md

 > [!NOTE]
 > This repository contains an academic project designed to enhance our skills in Data Engineering.
 It covering the key steps to go from raw data to a live web app.
 This project is designed to optimize public transport by identifying delays in bus schedules in real-time.
 It leverages a sophisticated data pipeline to process and analyze bus operation data, aiming to enhance the reliability and efficiency of public transport services.

+> [!IMPORTANT]
-This project establishes a data pipeline using Google Cloud Services, orchestrated with Prefect, and delivers real-time insights through a Streamlit web application.
+> This project establishes a data pipeline using Google Cloud Services, orchestrated with Prefect, and delivers real-time insights through a Streamlit web application.
 It is a showcase for data professionals to create and manage an end-to-end data workflow.

 ## Important Links & Live Demo 🚀